About Jobsite Radio Parts

 - Antenna: Antennas are fickle, fickle products, and they are oftentimes the first component to go bad on a job site radio (causing unclear sound quality and easy loss of signal).
 If your antenna breaks, we have tons of fantastic replacement ones so you don’t have to worry about it anymore.

 Though many of the products we offer here are pretty self-explanatory in terms of installation, there are a few things you should keep in mind when replacing your Ridgid or Milwaukee jobsite radio parts.
 Here are a few tips that you should always remember:

 - Always Clean your Radio: Dirt, grime, and rust can all get into the radio itself and cause havoc.
 Thus, clean your radio, and you may wind up fixing the problem right away!

-- Always Check the Switches and Power Cords: As with most electrical products, the switches and cords are very important to making the entire product run.
-If either are shorted, broken, or even just slightly damaged, you may find yourself with a completely useless product; use a meter to check voltage and make sure the cord does not have cracks or inconsistencies before graduating to more intricate repair work.
+- Always Check the Switches and Power Cords: As with most electrical products, the switches and cords are very important to make the entire production run.
+If either is shorted, broken or even just slightly damaged, you may find yourself with a completely useless product; use a meter to check voltage and make sure the cord does not have cracks or inconsistencies before graduating to more intricate repair work.